abicelis/ChefBuddy/README.md

 Chef Buddy is an Android app which helps you **manage your recipes and help you decide**!
 Chef buddy also allows you to **keep track of meals** you've cooked in the past, so that you dont repeat them!

+Use Chef Buddy to organize your recipes:

+- Create recipes, add a description, ingredients, servings, preparation and images.
+- Log your daily cooking and see what you've had for lunch or dinner!
+- Search for recipes online using multiple recipe sources
+- Don't know what to cook?
+Chef Buddy includes a configurable Spin Wheel that randomly selects meals

 Please check out the prototype by clicking [right here!](https://abicelis.github.io/ChefBuddyPrototype/ "Chef Buddy Prototype")

 <a target="_blank" href='https://play.google.com/store/apps/details?id=ve.com.abicelis.chefbuddy&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="240px"/></a>